 No longer are we mere humans consigned to a meaningless existence on earth.
 Now we're somebody!
 Ambassadors of God's heavenly kingdom!
 Ministers to God's people!
 And we have a purpose-to tell everyone about Jesus, His atoning sacrifice, His second coming, and His free gift of eternal life, offered to anyone who will accept His saving grace.

 What a life!
 What a mission!
-Becoming an ambassador and a minister impacts everything we are and do our thinking, our lifestyle, our relationships, our worship, We must begin at the cross, the heartbeat of Christianity. and our use of resources.
+Becoming an ambassador and a minister impacts everything we are and do-our thinking, our lifestyle, our relationships, our worship, cross, the heartbeat of Christianity.